FactorioCalc/FactorioCalc/docs/guide0.md

                                                 beacons=8*SPEED_BEACON)]);
 ```

-However we most likely want all machines to have the maximum number of
+However, we will most likely want all the machines to have the maximum number of
 productivity-3 modules and at least some speed beacons.
 To make this easier
 the `~presets.MP_MAX_PROD` function can used to indicate that we want all machines to
 have to maximum number of productivity-3 modules.
 There is no preset for
-beacons as the number the beacons often varies.
+beacons, as the number the beacons often varies.
 Instead use the
 `~presets.MP_MAX_PROD.withBeacons()` method to modify the preset by adding
 `~presets.SPEED_BEACON`'s for specific machines.
 For example: